Erich von Falkenhayn: Military career

-Prussian Minister of War (1913–1915)
+Prussian Minister of War (1913–1914)

-On 8 July 1913 he became Prussian Minister of War succeeding Josias von Heeringen, who was considered to be inactive.
-During the Zabern Affair, Falkenhayn as Minister of War, was part of the conference to end the affair.
-Falkenhayn participated in the meeting on 5 July 1914 when Germany announced to Austria-Hungary its support for war.
-Like most German military leaders, he did not expect a great European war but he soon embraced the idea and joined others pushing for Kaiser Wilhelm II to declare war.
+On 8 July 1913 Falkenhayn became Prussian Minister of War, succeeding Josias von Heeringen, who was considered to be inactive.
+During the Zabern Affair, Falkenhayn, as the minister, was part of the conference to end the affair.
+During the July Crisis, he was at the meeting on 5 July 1914 when Germany announced to Austria-Hungary its support for war.
+Like most German military leaders, he did not expect a great European war but he soon embraced the idea and joined others in wanting Wilhelm II to declare war.
+He later noted in his diary, after a discussion with the Kaiser in the Neues Palais in Potsdam, "He makes confused speeches.
+The only thing that emerges clearly is that he no longer wants war, even if it means letting Austria down.
+I point out that he no longer has control over the situation".
 Falkenhayn wanted early mobilisation since the Kaiser started to secure his palace; when the war began Falkenhayn viewed this with enthusiasm.
-He assured the Kaiser that the German Army was fully ready for the conflict.
-He told the chancellor, Theobald von Bethmann Hollweg, that "Even if we perish over this, it will still have been worth it".
+He assured the Kaiser that the German Army was ready for the conflict.
+He told the chancellor, Theobald von Bethmann Hollweg that "Even if we perish over this, it will still have been worth it".